NBlaze860/Shipsy-Inventory-Manager/docs/ARCHITECTURE.md

   - `ui/`: Basic, general-purpose UI elements like buttons, inputs, and modals.
   - `layout/`: Components that define the overall structure of the application, such as headers, footers, and sidebars.
   - `auth/`, `products/`, `analytics/`: Feature-specific components related to authentication, products, and analytics.
-- **`src/pages`**: Contains top-level components that represent the different pages of the application (e.g., `Login.jsx`, `Register.jsx`, `Dashboard.jsx`).
+- **`src/pages`**: Contains top-level components that represent the different pages of the application (e.g., `Login.jsx`, `Register.jsx`, `Products.jsx`).
 Each page component is responsible for composing the layout and components for a specific route.
 - **`src/store`**: Holds all the Redux-related code for state management.
   - `store.js`: The main Redux store configuration.
   - `*Slice.js`: Redux Toolkit slices that define the state, reducers, and actions for different features (e.g., `authSlice.js`, `productsSlice.js`).